streamnative/apache-pulsar-grafana-dashboard/README.md

 The Grafana dashboard docker image is available at [Docker Hub](https://hub.docker.com/r/streamnative/apache-pulsar-grafana-dashboard).

-You have to provide following environment variables when using this dashboard image.
+To use this dashboard image, provide the following environment variables:

-- *PULSAR_PROMETHEUS_URL*: The HTTP url that points to your prometheus service.
-E.g. `http://<prometheus-host>:9090`.
+- *PULSAR_PROMETHEUS_URL*: The HTTP URL that points to your prometheus service.
+For example, `http://<prometheus-host>:9090`.
 - *PULSAR_CLUSTER*: The pulsar cluster name.
-The cluster name should be aligned with your prometheus configuration.
+The cluster name is aligned with your prometheus configuration.
   See [Prometheus](#prometheus) for more details.

 ## Prometheus

-In order to make sure this dashboard can display the metrics correctly, you have to configure your Prometheus server to collect metrics from Pulsar correctly.
+To display the metrics correctly with this dashboard, configure your Prometheus server to collect metrics from Pulsar correctly.

-1. Make sure your prometheus service attach an extra label - `cluster`.
-The cluster name should be aligned with the `PULSAR_CLUSTER` you provided to the grafana dashboard
+1. Attach your prometheus service to an extra label - `cluster`.
+The cluster name is aligned with the `PULSAR_CLUSTER` name you have provided to the grafana dashboard.
    ```yaml
    global:
      ...